verhas/pyama/doc/snippet.md

 help pyaman to distinguish it from the snippet ending.
 For examples, please look at the raw display of the [README.md](../README.md) file.

+## TRUNCATE new line from segment

+In some cases you want a snippet, when used be part of a line.
+But segments start with a segment start line and they also end with a segment ending line and thus the last line is always terminated with a new line.

+If you use the keyword `TRUNCATE` in the starting line of the snippet and the last characters of the last line before the snippet terminating line are `\\n` (backslash and new line) then they will be removed when the snippet is used.

 ## Markdown tips

 To insert the `USE SNIPPET` string into a line into the markdown documentation